“You should talk to these guys.”

 |---|---|

-| High advance rate | Whether the reserve, fee, payment instructions, and payment timing are shown in writing before you factor. |
+| High advance rate or large credit line | Whether the advance, reserve, fee, minimums, agreement terms, and funding conditions are shown in writing before you sign. |

-| Fast approval or fast funding claim | Whether funding depends on customer approval, invoice verification, account setup, cutoff, bank timing, and the transfer method used. |
+| Fast approval, same-day, or 24-hour funding wording | Whether funding depends on customer approval, invoice verification, account setup, cutoff, and bank timing. |

 One customer and one invoice are enough to see whether the numbers work.